Lalawai Hale

 No analysis available

-I searched the public remarks for explicit elevator mentions (e.g., 'elevator', '4 elevators', 'multiple elevators') and found none.
-No prior data exists, so the elevator count is unknown and cannot be inferred from the remarks.
+I searched all public remarks for explicit elevator mentions (e.g., '4 elevators', 'four elevators', 'multiple elevators' or simply 'elevator') and found none.
+There is no prior numeric value provided to preserve, so the number of elevators is unknown from the remarks.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.